Hiking Project Logo

 Description

-The Frying Pan Trail is a point-to-point trail that can be accessed from the Cohab Canyon Trail or Cassidy Arch Trail.
+The Frying Pan Trail is a point-to-point trail that can be accessed from the Cohab Canyon Trail or Cassidy Arch Trail, beginning in Grand Wash.
 The best views can be enjoyed by hiking south-to-north from the Cassidy Arch Trail.

-From the southern trail junction, bear right at the sign to begin the climb along a moderate grade that eventually passes the tip of a prominent, white-capped red point.
+From the southern trail junction in Grand Wash, bear right at the sign to begin the climb along a moderate grade that eventually passes the tip of a prominent, white-capped red point.
 After about two-thirds of a mile, the slope eases, and for the next half mile, the trail passes through a mellow piñon-juniper forest that imparts the sense of a garden.
 A little more than a mile in, the highpoint of the hike is reached.
 This is a fine place to enjoy lunch.

 If the day is hot, just over the highpoint is a small, shaded alcove along the trail.
 Just off the trail to the right, an open ledge makes an excellent viewpoint.
 On clear days, the La Sal Mountains east of Moab are visible above the typical Mancos Formation mesas.
 To the northeast is flat Horse Mesa, capped by the Carmel Formation and swinging further left, the domes in the Navajo Sandstone stand out, especially in low early evening light when they cast long shadows.